-- with carefully chosen providers of products and services eg hotels for the purposes of bookings, Annapurna Conservation Area Project for the obtaining of trekking permits
+- with carefully chosen providers of products and services eg hotels for the purposes of bookings, conservation projects for the purposes of obtaining permits

 - with service providers who perform services on our behalf eg credit card processors and data management firms.

 We may pass your details to third parties in the event of:

 - third parties performing services eg credit card processors

 - other companies sending email on our behalf eg Mailchimp or other eLetter providers

 - selling our business or transferring our rights under the agreement we have with you

 - obligation due to legal or regulatory reasons